Starting with a bang: backpacking in Italy is one of the most expensive places you can travel in Europe.

 But if there is a need and want… there is always will.
 Going on the edges of total extreme, Italy on a budget is possible.

 However, that’s not the point of that post.
 Here are some travel tips that aren’t extreme.
 It can be a bit uncomfortable, but nothing near impossible or illegal.
-But having a bit of adventure in backpacking trip to Italy is great for the memories.
+But having a bit of adventure in backpacking trip to Italy is excellent for the memories.

 Read more: Italy Travel Guide.